-- After drafting McCormick with the 12th overall pick, the Cavs traded him and PF Cliff Robinson (the former USC Trojan vs. the former UConn Huskie) for C Mel Turpin.
-Of note, the Washington Bullets had selected “Dinner Bell” Mel with the 6th overall pick earlier in the draft.
-While at Kentucky, Turpin played alongside Sam Bowie as part of the original Twin Towers of basketball.
+The Cavs selected Tim McCormick with their 1984 #12 pick.
+Preferring Kentucky big man Mel Turpin instead, they traded McCormick and PF Cliff Robinson for the player who went to Washington with the 1984 #6 pick.
+While in college, “Dinner Bell” Mel played alongside Sam Bowie as part of the original Twin Towers of basketball.
 Given their careers, I could make a joke.
 Then again, I’ll reserve it for a roast in case I find myself on a dais with SNL’s Pete Davidson.

-- As part of the trade, the Cavs also gave up Cliff Robinson.
+As part of the trade, the Cavs also gave up Cliff Robinson.
 During the prior three seasons, the former Trojan averaged 18 points and 11 rebounds per game.
 Despite being only 23 years old at the time of the deal, Robinson’s best years were behind him.
-Still, he averaged 17 points & seven rebounds per game for another five seasons.
+Still, he averaged 17 points and 7 rebounds per game for another five seasons.
 By giving up both Robinson and McCormick, the Gunds received an embarrassing low grade for the trade.

 1985 – 9th overall pick (PF Charles Oakley) – Grade: F

-- In contrast, Oakley averaged 9.7 points and 9.5 rebounds per game during his 19-year career.
+Unlike the underwhelming players on the other side of the trade, Oakley had a long and productive career.
+Specifically, he averaged 9.7 points and 9.5 rebounds per game over 19 seasons.
 If the Cavs simply had kept Oakley, they would have earned an A- for the pick.
-Given Oakley’s production as a 9th overall pick, he arguably deserved an A. However, Karl Malone went four picks later so I applied a small deduction.
+Cleveland arguably deserved an A taking him as the #9 pick.
+However, Karl Malone went four picks later so I applied a small deduction.

 In the following schematic, I isolated the Cavaliers’ picks (i.e. #24 in 1983, #12 in 1984, and #9 in 1985) with a black dotted line.
 The colored dashed lines reflect trades involving those picks.